lhintzsc/ansible_supercars_app/README.md

 # Content of the playbooks

-Using this playbooks, you can deploys a simple web application and monitor it with Appdynamics.
+Using this playbooks, you can deploy a simple web application and monitor it with Appdynamics.
 First, the plain application is deployed.
 Afterwards, the application is instrumented using a Java Agent, a Server Agent, and a DB Agent.